sethforprivacy/sethforprivacy.com/content/guides/accepting-monero-via-btcpay-server.md

 ## Configuring BTCPay Server with Monero support

-This guide will assume you want to accept Bitcoin and Monero (as that is the most common reason for choosing BTCPay Server), but feel free to use the collapsed configuration below if you *just* want to accept Monero.
+This guide will assume you want to accept Bitcoin as well as Monero (as that is the most common reason for choosing BTCPay Server over Monero-only payment processors), but feel free to use the collapsed configuration below if you *just* want to accept Monero.

-In order to properly configure BTCPay Server you use something called *environment variables* to set the necessary options before installing and starting the server.
+In order to properly configure BTCPay Server you use something called "environment variables" to set the necessary options before installing and starting the server.

 ***Be sure to replace `btcpay.EXAMPLE.com` with the domain you setup previously!***